 It is said one does not need many friends, just a few good ones.
 As I look back on my life, I can see it is true.
 The faithful few are the ones who matter.
 As I’m pondering the benefit of friendship, it is good to know the Lord Himself calls those who are in personal relationship with Him, His friends.
 Wow.
 I am a friend of God.
 How can this be?
 And I can’t let it go unsaid that Jesus is the best friend of all.
 But it is through His person and character we find qualities for earthly friends.
 We have all we need in Him, but He gives us people to love because He knows we need community.

 Christian women should have friends who love the Lord.
-Those who will pray alongside you, and cheer you on when times are tough.
-Those who text back immediately even when long distance separates and who call when they set a time to chat.
+Those who will pray alongside you and cheer you on when times are tough.
+Those who text back immediately even when long-distance separates and who call when they set a time to chat.
 These are quality friends.

 So what do you think matters when it comes to friendship?
 Here’s my list…

-- Presence – This women is a good friend.
+- Presence – This woman is a good friend.
 She doesn’t create drama.
 She doesn’t ask what she can do when you are in trouble; she knows what to do.
 She is there, but she isn’t in the way.

-- Respect – This women stands on her own 2 feet, but if she needs help, she accepts it gladly as a blessing.
+- Respect – This woman stands on her own 2 feet, but if she needs help, she accepts it gladly as a blessing.
 She knows the boundary lines and a healthy relationship is an ongoing goal.

 I think this is a good list.
 These qualities grow as the relationship grows and prove themselves over time.
-If you have friends in your inner circle who put you down, criticize you, and don’t care about the things you care about, it’s time to get some new friends.
-Ask God to put you in situations so you’re in contact with healthy women and see if He won’t allow a friend to emerge.
+If you have friends in your inner circle who put you down, criticize you, and don’t care about the things you care about, it’s time to make some new friends.
+Ask God to put you in situations, so you’re in contact with healthy women and see if He won’t allow a friend to emerge.

-Life is too hard and God is too good not to have a few sweet and loving women in your life.
-Again quality is better than quantity.
-And remember to keep the Lord first and He will direct your path toward those women who are good and healthy for your life.
+Life is too hard, and God is too good not to have a few sweet and loving women in your life.
+Again, quality is better than quantity.
+And remember to keep the Lord first, and He will direct your path toward those women who are good and healthy for your life.